Skip to Main Content

 ⇒ Search Tips for Finding Primary Sources

-• Try LibrarySearch: Add the term sources to other relevant search terms to find primary sources available via the MRU Library, or add a word describing a specific type of primary source, e.g., speech, correspondence etc..
+• Try LibrarySearch: Add the term sources to other relevant search terms to find primary sources available via the MRU Library, or add a word describing a specific type of primary source, e.g., speeches, correspondence etc. Republished primary sources often come in the form of a book, so try filtering by resource type to book.

 • Try Google: If you are looking for a historical primary source, try adding the term "primary sources" or "primary documents" to your keywords in a Google search.